jcwigon/jakub-ds-portfolio/docs/projects/ai_camera_detection_on_production_line.md

 - **PLC Integration:**
 The vision system was integrated with the existing PLC control and production systems, enabling real-time quality analysis and automatic product parameter control.

+- **Image Storage and Internal Server Integration:**
+The system includes functionality for automatic capturing, transmission, and storage of inspection images on the company’s internal servers.
+Images are linked to individual product serial numbers and archived for a defined retention period.
+This ensures fast access for audits, traceability requirements, and efficient complaint analysis.

 - **Traceability Development:**
 The solution allows for linking images to the specific serial number of each product.
 Photographic documentation is stored for a defined period, supporting efficient complaint resolution and compliance with industry requirements.